-A cleric must serve a specific non-evil deity from the Player's Handbook or the LIVING GREYHAWK Gazetteer.
+A cleric must serve a specific non-evil deity from the Player's Handbook, the Living Greyhawk Gazetteer, or issue 3 of the Living Greyhawk Journal.
+A detailed list of all deities appropriate for the Living Greyhawk campaign can be found on the official campaign Web page.
 A paladin need not (but may) serve a patron deity.